EvanMockler/jsgym2/README.md

-Welcome to the Playlist 4
+Welcome to the Gym App
 =========================

-Version 4 of the Playlist application
+Version 1 of the gym app